How to Get SSDI for Tardive Dyskinesia: What the SSA Needs to Approve You

 Can You Get SSDI for Tardive Dyskinesia??

-TL;DR: Yes.
+Yes.
 Tardive dyskinesia (TD) is a medication-induced movement disorder causing involuntary, repetitive movements of the face, tongue, jaw, and sometimes the limbs and trunk.
 Because TD is often permanent and can worsen even after the causative medication is stopped, it creates lasting functional limitations.
+The SSA evaluates TD under the neurological listings, and the condition carries the potential for SSDI approval.

 Related Articles